Microtomography on the ANATOMIX beamline at Synchrotron SOLEIL: Microtomography instrument layout and performance

-A local computer cluster for reconstruction and storage, with 5 computing nodes and 300~TB storage capacity reconstructs a standard (2048)$^3$-voxel volume in 3 minutes, using the reconstruction software PyHST2 \citep{mirone2014nimb} (ESRF, Grenoble, France).
-A Python script is used for data pre-processing and parametrization of the reconstruction; here too, ANATOMIX benefits from developments on PSICH{\'E} and both beamlines provide a common user interface.
+A local computer cluster for reconstruction and storage, with 5 computing nodes and 300~TB storage capacity reconstructs a standard (2048)$^3$-voxel volume in 3 minutes, using the reconstruction software PyHST2 \cite{mirone2014nimb} (ESRF, Grenoble, France).
+A Python script is used to pre-process data and set parameters of the reconstruction; here too, ANATOMIX benefits from developments on PSICH{\'E} and both beamlines provide a common user interface.

-Figures \ref{fig:thaliana} and \ref{fig:lizard} show two examples of phase-contrast tomography, one at high resolution and one for a relatively large object, demonstrating some of the capabilities of the instrument.